Facts About Glass Frogs

 Facts about the glass frog:

-5. Glass frogs usually live in small groups!
-A group of glass frogs is called an army or a colony of glass frogs!
-Baby glass frogs are called tadpoles.
-The female glass frog lays its eggs on the underside of wet leaves hanging over the water or very close to the water.
-The male frog guards the eggs and keeps them wet until the eggs hatch and the tadpoles drop into the water where they will develop into glass frogs.
-Glass frogs are great swimmers!!
+5. Glass frogs typically inhabit the lush rainforests of Central and South America.
+These unique amphibians are often found in small groups, known as an army or a colony of glass frogs.
+When it comes to reproduction, the female glass frog lays her eggs on the underside of wet leaves that hang over the water or are located very close to it.
+The male frog diligently guards the eggs, ensuring they remain moist until they hatch.
+Once the eggs hatch, the tadpoles drop into the water, where they begin their incredible transformation into glass frogs.
+Remarkably, glass frogs are exceptional swimmers, navigating their environment with ease.

-7. Glass frogs are tiny and usually grow to around 1 to 3 inches long.
+7. Glass frogs are small amphibians that can usually grow to a length of 1 to 3 inches.

-Can you share a fact about glass frogs with us?
+Can you share a fact about glass frogs with our viewers?

 Books about glass frogs and other frogs: